xinwenfu/VChat_GTER_CodeReuse/README.md

 * [`hProcess`](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/ns-processthreadsapi-process_information#:~:text=Members-,hProcess,-A%20handle%20to): Handel to newly created process.
 * [`hThread`](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/ns-processthreadsapi-process_information#:~:text=the%20process%20object.-,hThread,-A%20handle%20to): Handel to primary thread of the newly created process.
 * [`dwProcessId`](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/ns-processthreadsapi-process_information#:~:text=the%20thread%20object.-,dwProcessId,-A%20value%20that): Process ID that uniquely identifies the process.
 * [`dwThreadId`](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/ns-processthreadsapi-process_information#:~:text=may%20be%20reused.-,dwThreadId,-A%20value%20that): Thread ID, used to uniquely identify a thread.
 Once a thread exits the ID may be reused.

+> [!NOTE]
 > Since this structure is only used to contain information returned by the `CreateProcessA(...)` call, we can have all values set to NULL when we create it on the stack.